anoadragon453/qubes-file-trust/doc/documentation.md

 upon opening of a file.
 The extension should be able to determine whether or not the file should be opened.

-Bug report for Dolphin patch:

-Bug report for Nautilus patch:

 ## File-watcher Daemon

 A C daemon will be run in each AppVM that watches and enforces file trust